kubeflow/website/content/en/docs/components/multi-tenancy/getting-started.md

     gcloud projects add-iam-policy-binding [PROJECT] --member=user:[EMAIL] --role=roles/iap.httpsResourceAccessor
     ```

-    Note, you need to grant the user `IAP-secured Web App User` role even if the user is already an owner or editor of the project. `IAP-secured Web App User` role is not implied by just `Project Owner` or `Project Editor` roles.
+    **Note:** you need to grant the user `IAP-secured Web App User` role even if the user is already an owner or editor of the project. `IAP-secured Web App User` role is not implied by just `Project Owner` or `Project Editor` roles.

 * To be able to run `gcloud get credentials` and see logs in Cloud Logging
   (formerly Stackdriver), the user needs viewer access on the project: